ShellyXueHan/pipeline-templates/tekton/README.md

   - ./triggers
 ```

 Declaring the folder as a resource will find and execute any kustomization.yaml files within the directories accordingly.
 All manifests are explicitly declared which allows for resources currently under development to be excluded from the deployment.
 This eliminates the need for branching when creating new Tekton resources.
-Aslong as the resources are not declared in Kustomize, the changes will not be breaking.
+As long as the resources are not declared in Kustomize, the changes will not be breaking.

 ```yaml
 ## ./base/install/kustomization.yaml